How is Hair Loss (Baldness) defined?

 This section will describe the last 6 options.

-The medications listed (Minoxidil, Finasteride, & Dutasteride) have the potential to cause fetal abnormalities and is thus contra-indicated in pregnant women or women trying to become pregnant.
+The medications listed (Minoxidil, Finasteride, & Dutasteride) have the potential to cause fetal abnormalities and are thus contraindicated in pregnant women or women trying to become pregnant.
 Those three medications affect androgen metabolism or its effects.
-Use of medications is the cornerstone of male or female hair loss treatment.
+The use of medications is the cornerstone of male or female hair loss treatment.
 These are FDA approved medications.